CaskAle/iot-workshop/README.md

 #### Flow #3 – Recieve IoT commands from IBM Cloud

-1. Using the node palette, locate the appropriate nodes and add a new flow, below the first flow, that looks like this:
+1. Using the node palette, locate the appropriate nodes and add another new flow, below the second flow, that looks like this:
 ![pi-flow-3](/images/pi-flow-3.png)
+1. Redeploy the application by clicking deploy and, if everything has gone well, you will see a green dot below the IoT nodes that indicates they are now connected to the IoT Platform service.
+Until you have completed and deployed the server side application, you will not be able to verify the correct execution of this flow.

-In the end, your Raspberry Pi Node_RED should resemble the following:
+In the end, your Raspberry Pi Node-RED application should resemble the following:
 ![pi-flow-final](/images/pi-flow-final.png)

 ### Create IBM Cloud Db2 Service
+The server side Node-RED application stores environment data in a Db2 database.
+So, before creating the application itself, you will need to create an instance of the Db2 service in your IBM Cloud account.
+You will also need to create a table in the Db2 database for storing the data.

 ### Create IBM Cloud Node-RED Application